phanki5/web_app_anime/docs/TechnicalDocs/additonalDocs.md

 ---
 layout: default
-title: Value Proposition
+title: "Additional Docs"
-nav_order: 4
+nav_order: 7
-permalink: /user-evaluation/

 ---
 # Additional Documentation
 Since we decided to use JS in some places to enhance the WebApp.
 We will eplain the uses in this section